 Conclusions

-We suggest that while particles appear to remineralize more slowly at this site, and that this is true of all sizes of particles not just large ones.
+Particles of all sizes appear to remineralize more slowly at this OMZ site than in oxic ones.
 Furthermore, it appears that diel migratory organisms both disaggregate particles and transport carbon throughout the top 500m of the water column.
 Day to day and within day variability in organic mater transport was evient, though overall patterns in particle size, flux and disaggregation appeared to be consistant over the course of the time-series.

 Figures